-In case of an emergency, you can receive telephone calls to LCTW.
+In case of an emergency, you can receive telephone calls to the rescue center.

 The best time for people to call is in working hours in Laos.
 Please stress that calling the LCTW numbers must only be in a real emergency and preferably not during the night in Laos.